Chirishman/chirishman.github.io/_posts/2018-06-05-Calculated-Properties.md

 ---
 {% include _toc.html %}

+## Intro

+Today lets talk about calculated properties in PowerShell which can be thought of like computed columns in SQL if you're familiar with that, or like a column made up of equation cells in Excel.

+The most comprehensible way I can think of to do this is to work through an example of where this would be useful in a real world scenario and along the way I will touch on various ways to improve the readability and maintainability of your code.

 ## Scenario

 Take the below scenario in which I am attempting to get the sum and average of the file sizes for all files in `C:\Temp`